MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 In this exercise, you'll use Azure Content Understanding in Foundry, Microsoft's platform for creating intelligent applications.

-Azure Content Understanding is a Foundry service that uses AI models to turn unstructured, multimodal content (documents, images, video, audio) into structured, usable outputs like JSON.
-It processes content by extracting, classifying, and generating fields with confidence scores and source grounding.

 This exercise takes approximately **25** minutes.

 ## Create a Microsoft Foundry project